London’s Top 10 Live Music Venues

 london_o2_arena_icmp_.jpg

-First built as the controversial Millennium Dome to usher in the new decade, the O2 Arena has become one of the biggest and most important live music stadium in the UK.
+The O2 Arena has become one of the biggest and most important live music stadiums in the UK.

-Located near Greenwich next to the new Design District, many musical icons have made their space their own including the brilliant Prince who took on a 21-night residency in 2007 to help herald the venue's opening.
+Located near Greenwich next to the new Design District and initially developed as the Millennium Dome to welcome the new decade, many musical icons have made their space their own.
+Prince is among them who hosted an epic 21-night residency in 2007 to help herald the venue's opening.

-After nearly 30 years, rock titans Led Zeppelin used the O2 as the location for their reunion gig in 2007.
-Their tribute show to Atlantic Records founder Ahmet Ertegun saw more than 20 million people applying for tickets to the show.
-Other highlights over the years have included memorable sets from Jay-Z, Lady Gaga and many more...
+After nearly 30 years, rock titans Led Zeppelin used the O2 for their famous reunion gig in 2007.
+Their tribute show to Atlantic Records founder Ahmet Ertegun saw more than 20 million people fighting over tickets.

 Find out more